Early Club History 1895-1914

 Mountain Tourists c.
 1897.
 This image is what most people refer to when alleging that Honus Wagner, (perhaps shown on the bottom row, far right) played in Fleischmanns.
 The claim has yet to be proven by other means.
 Uniforms are blue with maroon trimmings.
 Harry M Stevens is shown in the top row in jacket, turtleneck and cap.
 Photo coutesy of the late John Kelly, frmr postmaster of Griffins Corners.

 Cincinnati Enquirer, July 8, 1900.
-Mayor, Julius Fleischmann with the M.A.C. featuring future major-leaguers "Peekskill" Pete Cregan, Red Dooin, Miller Huggins, Doc White, Jack Keenan and Nick Altrock (not shown).
+Mayor, Julius Fleischmann with his M.A.C. featuring future major-leaguers "Peekskill" Pete Cregan, Red Dooin, Miller Huggins (HOF '46), Barney McFadden.
+George "Whitey" Rohe, and Doc White.

 M.A.C. ca. 1904 Griffin Corners' own, Jay Kirke appears middle row, far right.
 Source: Fleischmanns Museum of Memories